fraineralex/fraineralex/README.md

 </p>

 - Take a look at my [website](https://www.fraineralex.dev/) to find out more about me.
-- Know about xperiences in my [resume](https://www.fraineralex.dev/resume.pdf).
+- Know about my experiences in my [resume](https://www.fraineralex.dev/resume.pdf).
 - Dive into my [blog](https://www.fraineralex.dev/blog) where I share insights and learnings.
 - I love contributing to open source projects.